SeanHordines/paint_by_number/README.md

 ## Overview

-This app allows users to upload a photo, automatically reduce its colors, generate numbered paint regions, and color them in-app.
+This app allows users to upload a photo, automatically create a simplified pixelated verison, generate numbered paint regions, and color them in-app.

 ## Features

+* **Curated Images** - Select a famous piece of artwork
 * **Photo Importing** – Select images from local camera roll
 * **Custom Painting Image Processor** – Converts images into a paint-by-number palette using k-means palette reduction.
 * **Interactive Coloring Mode** – Tap regions of the grid to fill them with their correct color.